 eSpaces is a freely-available, intuitive, web-based platform for research collaboration.
 You can use an eSpace for team collaborations.
 Log in with your Australian Access Federation (AAF) credentials.

 eSpaces-based sites allows content, files, and pages to be stored securely, with the flexibility of access via the web and mobile devices.
 The system provides granular permissions, allowing a range of types of security. eSpaces is perfect for spanning a range of researcher needs, from public-facing research portfolio or project pages, through to a secure collaborative environment, and anything in between.

 Quadrant is a secure, ethically compliant and efficient online collaborative tool to manage participant-based research projects.

 Quadrant allows you and your team to power your research by helping you track participants, manage, and collaborate on participant-based research projects.
 If you use spreadsheets, emails and file sharing software to manage your research, then Quadrant is for you.

 ReDBox + MINT

 ReDBox is a metadata registry application for describing research data.

 ReDBox (Research Data Box) helps the research community describe and share information about research data collections.
-ReDBox has been designed to assist universities in bringing their research metadata under management, meeting the requirements of the Australian Code for the Responsible Conduct of Research, and interfacing with Research Data Australia, the national research data discovery system maintained by the Australian National Data Service.
+ReDBox has been designed to assist universities in bringing their research metadata under management, meeting the requirements of the Australian Code for the Responsible Conduct of Research, and interfacing with Research Data Australia, the national research data discovery system maintained by the Australian Research Data Commons (ARDC).